 Oranges are high in numerous vitamins and minerals, some of which may be particularly beneficial for individuals with diabetes.

-A medium orange has about 91 percent of the recommended daily intake (RDIs) for vitamin C. Vitamin C also acts as an antioxidant in this case.
+A medium orange provides about 91 percent of the recommended daily intake (RDI) of vitamin C, which is also an antioxidant.

 Antioxidants

-Flavonoids, which are a type of antioxidant, have been shown to reduce inflammation and oxidative stress, as well as improve insulin sensitivity in people with diabetes.
+Flavonoids, a type of antioxidant, have been shown to reduce inflammation and oxidative stress and improve insulin sensitivity in people with diabetes.
 Flavonoids can also be found in Papayas

 Orange Juice